mohitpai/journey-optimizer.en/help/using/offers/api-reference/offers-api/collections/create.md

 **Response**

-A successful response returns information on the newly created collection, including placement `@id`.
-You can use the id in later steps to update or delete your collection.
-You can use your unique placement id in later tutorials to create decisions, decision rules, and fallback offers.
+A successful response returns information on the newly created collection, including its unique `id`.
+You can use the collection `id` in later steps to update or delete your collection or use it in a later tutorial to create a decision.

 ```json
 {